fchangjun/Baidu_Meux_ComfyTools/README.md

 - **v1.1.0**
   - Restructured package into modular node files under `nodes/`.
-  - Added `AdvancedImageCrop` and `SimpleLLMNode` registrations to the public export.
+  - Added `MeuxAdvancedImageCrop` and `MeuxSimpleLLMNode` registrations to the public export.
   - Updated documentation with usage guides for every node.
 - **v1.0.0**
-  - Initial release with the `MultiSaveImage` node.
+  - Initial release with the `MeuxMultiSaveImage` node.

 ### Installation / Update